BYUHPC/sci-comp-course/README.md

 I need to re-make some of the videos with the current example code; the ones that are especially important:

 - Optimization

+`WaveOrthotope`s should be `AbstractArray`s that are basically just `u`--the tuple thing is goofy.
+I think...